MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 - Develop the schedule and time limits for the town hall.
 - Assign roles to moderators and brief them on key tasks If you plan to use live Q&A during the event, prepare speakers with a list of known concerns or questions .
 - Test equipment beforehand.
 Make sure each speaker and moderator knows  how to use the tools used to  conduct the town hall.
-This can range from how to share their screen,  access the Q&A box,locate incoming comments, and more.
+This can range from how to share their screen,  access the Q&A box, locate incoming comments, and more.

 ### Review M365 town hall tools